 Which on-page actions indicate user consent?

-Facebook also shares the acceptable ways to get cookie consent.
-I was pretty impressed by how specifically they describe the ways consent can be authorized.
+Facebook also shares the acceptable way to get cookie consent.

-Here’s how Facebook interprets consent.
-You can obtain cookie consent when a visitor takes one of the following actions:
+You can obtain cookie consent when a visitor takes an affirmative action.
+E.g.:

 In this post, we are merely sharing examples of the most common approaches to cookie consent.
 I am certainly not recommending a specific strategy.